Karivaradhan7/Sky-Water-RTL-TO-GDS-/README.md

 # Sky-Water-RTL-TO-GDS-
-This repository documents the RTL-to-GDSII flow for an Not Gate using the SkyWater 130nm PDK on Ubuntu.
+This repository documents the RTL-to-GDSII flow for a Not Gate using the SkyWater 130nm PDK on Ubuntu.
 It covers RTL design (Verilog), synthesis (Yosys), floorplanning &amp; placement, routing, and signoff, followed by the final GDS export

 📂 RTL/
 This folder contains the RTL (Register Transfer Level) design of the inverter in Verilog.
 It includes the initial design files and testbenches used for functional verification.